Pripet Marshes: History

 Historically, for most of the year, the marshes were virtually impassable to major military forces, which influenced strategic planning of all military operations in the region.

-Like most other wetlands in Europe, the Pinsk Marshes were once seen as an unhealthy area and a focus of sickness.
-Land reclamation projects of the eastern part of the wetlands were started in 1872 and by the late 19th century drainage of the marshes recovered 1.5 million hectares of wetlands for use as pasture and farmland.
+Like most other wetlands in Europe, the Pripet Marshes were once seen as an unhealthy area and a focus of sickness.
+Land reclamation projects of the eastern part of the wetlands were started in 1872 and by the late 19th century drainage of the marshes destroyed 1.5 million hectares of wetlands for use as pasture and farmland.